 Outside of the dining room, guests will be given the chance to immerse themselves in culinary school.
 “I’m looking forward to meeting the group and teaching them my techniques,” said Chef Sergi Arola who has participated in Haute Cuisine since its first edition.
 “I’d be happy if after my class, they can understand a little bit of my philosophy, attitude and passion when it comes to my job.”

 Chef Alain Caron, who was a judge on the internationally recognized TV show MasterChef Holland and restaurant owner in Amsterdam, will also be leading cooking classes, showing locals the French Provencal way of cooking, after spending 16 years in Nice.
 “I want to simplify gourmet meals and allow guests to easily recreate these dishes at home,” he says.

 But teaching hard work and passion is the consistent key behind the culinary success of these European star chefs.

-Photography courtesy of Bal Harbour Village
+Photography by: Photography courtesy of Bal Harbour Village